 These beautiful and mesmerizing instruments are finely tuned and both the double and triple chambered ocarina play a full scale.
-They make a rich vibratory and meditative sound that transports one to the realms of the sacred, to a holy place.
+They make a rich vibratory and meditative sound that can transport one to a holy place.

 The ocarina is a vessel flute, hand-built and sculpted.
-The front two chambers play a full scale, the back chamber plays two notes and is played with the heel of the hand.
+The size varies of course, but generally they are about seven and a quarter inches tall and across.
+The front two chambers play a full scale, the back chamber plays two notes, played with the heel of the hand.
 The three chambers come together into a single mouthpiece.
 A chamber is formed by putting two pinch pots together, forming an egg shape.
 While the clay is still wet, an aperture is formed on one end of the egg, with a sharp slant on one side wall.
-Another small piece of clay with a thin windway through it is fastened above the aperture, placed so that air blown through the windway will hit the blade.
+Another small piece of clay with a thin windway through it, is fastened above the aperture, placed so that air blown through the windway will hit the sharp slant.
 This creates the sound.

-After a bisque firing, I either fire the ocarinas in a pit fire (actually, my Weber barbecue), or I build a sagger and fire them in my pot, an outdoor raku kiln.
-I put copper sulfate, a little salt, a little wood and sometimes a few long grasses wound around an ocarina for patterning, into the pot, and start the fire.
-I never know what I will get, but I generally love the results (sometimes round orbs that resemble breasts or hearts or lungs come out of the pot in pinky flesh tones, with patterns of shiny black here and there.
+After a bisque firing, I either fire the ocarinas in a pit fire, or I build a sagger and fire them in my sagger pot in an outdoor raku kiln.
+I put copper sulfate, a little salt, a little wood and sometimes a few long grasses wound around an ocarina for patterning into the pot, and start the fire.
+I never know what I will get, but generally love the results . . . sometimes round orbs that resemble breasts or hearts or lungs come out of the pot in pinky flesh tones, patterns of shiny black here and there.

 After they are scrubbed up and tuned for the final time, I wax and polish them to a satiny patina.
 The final tuning is subtle, and a "good ear" is essential.
-I tune the notes slightly off from each other, just as the ancient instruments were tuned, creating a wonderful vibration between the notes.
-This is pleasurably experienced in the body of the player, and affects healing on a cellular level.
-Many sound therapies are emerging as our recognition of this powerful tool increases, now backed with scientific data: specifically with the use of Kirlian photography.
+As the vibratory sounds move throughout our bodies it creates healing on a cellular level.
+Our recognition of this powerful tool increases, now backed with scientific data with the use of Kirlian photograph.